phalcon/documentation/docs/tutorial-invo.md

 ## Overview
 [INVO][github_invo] is a small application that allows users to generate invoices, manage customers and products as well as sign up and log in.
 It showcases how certain tasks are handled by Phalcon.
 On the client side, [Bootstrap][bootstrap] is used for the UI.
 The application does not generate actual invoices, but serves as an example on how these tasks are implemented using Phalcon.

+!!! info "NOTE"

-> **NOTE**: It is recommended that you open the application in your favorite editor so that you can follow this tutorial easier.
+    It is recommended that you open the application in your favorite editor so that you can follow this tutorial easier.

-{: .alert .alert-info }
+!!! warning "NOTE"

-> **NOTE**: Note the code below has been formatted to increase readability {: .alert .alert-warning }
+    Note the code below has been formatted to increase readability

 ## Structure
 You can clone the repository to your machine (or download it) from [GitHub][github_invo].
 Once you clone it (or download and unzip it) you will end up with the following directory structure: